28.18: Signal Transduction - Taste (Gustation)

 G Protein-Coupled Receptors in Taste Physiology and Pharmacology

-Heterotrimeric G protein-coupled receptors (GPCRs) comprise the largest receptor family in mammals and are responsible for the regulation of most physiological functions.
-Besides mediating the sensory modalities of olfaction and vision, GPCRs also transduce signals for three basic taste qualities of sweet, umami (savory taste), and bitter, as well as the flavor sensation kokumi.
+Heterotrimeric G protein-coupled receptors (GPCRs) comprise the largest receptor family in mammals and regulate most physiological functions.
+Besides mediating the sensory modalities of olfaction and vision, GPCRs also transduce signals for three basic taste qualities: sweet, umami (savory taste), and bitter, as well as the flavor sensation kokumi.
 Taste GPCRs reside in specialized taste receptor cells (TRCs) within taste buds.
 Type I taste GPCRs (TAS1R) form heterodimeric complexes that function as sweet (TAS1R2/TAS1R3) or umami (TAS1R1/TAS1R3) taste receptors, whereas Type II are monomeric bitter taste receptors or kokumi/calcium-sensing receptors.
-Sweet, umami, and kokumi receptors share structural similarities in containing multiple agonist binding sites with pronounced selectivity while most bitter receptors contain a single binding site that is broadly tuned to a diverse array of bitter ligands in a non-selective manner.
-Tastant binding to the receptor activates downstream secondary messenger pathways leading to depolarization and increased intracellular calcium in TRCs, that in turn innervates the gustatory cortex in the brain.
-Despite recent advances in our understanding of the relationship between agonist binding and the conformational changes required for receptor activation, several major challenges and questions remain in taste GPCR biology that is discussed in the present review.
-In recent years, intensive integrative approaches combining heterologous expression, mutagenesis, and homology modeling have together provided insight regarding agonist binding site locations and molecular mechanisms of orthosteric and allosteric modulation.
-In addition, studies based on transgenic mice, utilizing either global or conditional knock-out strategies have provided insights to taste receptor signal transduction mechanisms and their roles in physiology.
-However, the need for more functional studies in a physiological context is apparent and would be enhanced by a crystallized structure of taste receptors for a more complete picture of their pharmacological mechanisms.
+Sweet, umami, and kokumi receptors share structural similarities in containing multiple agonist binding sites with pronounced selectivity.
+In contrast, most bitter receptors contain a single binding site broadly tuned to a diverse array of bitter ligands in a non-selective manner.
+Tastant binding to the receptor activates downstream secondary messenger pathways, leading to depolarization and increased intracellular calcium in TRCs, innervating the brain's gustatory cortex.
+Despite recent advances in understanding the relationship between agonist binding and the conformational changes required for receptor activation, several major challenges and questions remain in taste GPCR biology, discussed in the present review.
+In recent years, intensive integrative approaches combining heterologous expression, mutagenesis, and homology modeling have provided insight regarding agonist binding site locations and orthosteric and allosteric modulation molecular mechanisms.
+In addition, studies based on transgenic mice, utilizing either global or conditional knock-out strategies, have provided insights into taste receptor signal transduction mechanisms and their roles in physiology.
+However, the need for more functional studies in a physiological context is apparent.
+A crystal structure of taste receptors would enhance it for a more complete picture of their pharmacological mechanisms.

 Introduction

-The anatomical units of taste detection are taste receptor cells (TRCs) that are assembled into taste buds distributed across different papillae of the tongue and palate epithelium.
-Taste processing is first achieved at the level of TRCs that are activated by specific tastants.
-They transmit information via sensory afferent fibers to the gustatory cortex in the brain for taste perception (Figure 1).
+The anatomical units of taste detection are taste receptor cells (TRCs) assembled into taste buds distributed across different tongue and palate epithelium papillae.
+Taste processing is first achieved at the level of TRCs that specific tastants activate.
+They transmit information via sensory afferent fibers to the gustatory cortex in the brain for taste perception, as shown in Figure \(\PageIndex{1}\).
 Three different morphologic subtypes of TRCs in taste buds sense the different tastes we perceive.
-Type I glial-like cells detect salty taste while type II cells expressing GPCRs detect sweet, umami, and bitter tastes.
-Type III cells sense sour stimuli (Janssen and Depoortere, 2013).
+Type I glial-like cells detect salty taste, while type II cells expressing GPCRs detect sweet, umami, and bitter tastes.
+Type III cells sense sour stimuli.

-FIGURE 1.
-A schematic diagram shows taste signal transmission between the tongue and brain.
-Taste buds present in different papillae in the tongue and palate contain taste receptor cells (TRC) which contain taste G protein-coupled receptors (GPCRs).
+Figure \(\PageIndex{1}\): A schematic diagram shows taste signal transmission between the tongue and brain.
+Taste buds in different tongue and palate papillae contain taste receptor cells (TRC), which contain taste G protein-coupled receptors (GPCRs).
 The left side shows how afferent nerves transmit a signal to the gustatory cortex in the brain via cranial/glossopharyngeal nerves.
-The right side shows taste buds with taste TRCs and a simplified signal transduction pathway of taste receptors where taste GPCRs are activated by a tastant that in turn recruits a specific G protein that further induces intracellular calcium release (created with BioRender.com).
+The right side shows taste buds with taste TRCs and a simplified signal transduction pathway of taste receptors.
+Taste GPCRs are activated by a tastant that recruits a specific G protein that further induces intracellular calcium release (created with BioRender.com).

-Sweet and umami stimuli are transduced by Type 1 taste GPCRs while the bitter taste is sensed by Type 2 taste GPCRs (Figure 2; Table 1).
-The more recently described kokumi sensation is mediated by another GPCR, the calcium-sensing receptor (CaSR) (Figure 2; Table 1).
-Taste GPCRs are activated by specific taste ligands present in foods and recruit G proteins to activate downstream signaling effectors (Figure 3).
+Type 1 taste GPCRs transduce sweet and umami stimuli, while Type 2 taste GPCRs sense bitter taste.
+See Figure \(\PageIndex{2}\) and Table \(\PageIndex{1}\) for details.
+The more recently described kokumi sensation is mediated by another GPCR, the calcium-sensing receptor (CaSR).
+Taste GPCRs are activated by specific taste ligands present in foods and recruit G proteins to activate downstream signaling effectors, as shown in Figure \(\PageIndex{3}\) and Table\(\PageIndex{1}\).

 Taste Buds and Neural Transmission

-In mammals, taste buds on the tongue comprise 50–100 elongated epithelial cells and a small number of proliferative basal cells (Sullivan et al., 2010).
-Ultrastructural studies and patterns of gene expression with cell function reveal three distinct anatomical types of TRCs within each taste bud: Type I, Type II and Type III (Murray, 1986) (refer to Figure 2; Table 2).
+In mammals, taste buds on the tongue comprise 50–100 elongated epithelial cells and a small number of proliferative basal cells.
+Ultrastructural studies and gene expression patterns with cell function reveal three distinct anatomical types of TRCs within each taste bud: Type I, Type II, and Type III.
+See Figure \(\PageIndex{2}\): and Figure \(\PageIndex{2}\) for details.

 Type II TRCs express either sweet, umami, or bitter taste receptors at their cell surface.
-These receptors share some commonality with their signal transduction mechanisms that are intrinsic to TRCs.
-Taste GPCRs (sweet, umami, and bitter) couple to heterotrimeric G proteins that include Gα-gustducin, Gβ3, and Gγ13 (Huang et al., 1999) and initiate a series of signal transduction cascades involving activation of phospholipase C-β2 (PLCB2), production of inositol-1,4,5-triophosphate (IP3), and IP3-dependent Ca2+ release from the endoplasmic reticulum (ER) via the IP3 receptor (IP3R).
+These receptors share some commonality with their signal transduction mechanisms intrinsic to TRCs.
+Taste GPCRs (sweet, umami, and bitter) couple to heterotrimeric G proteins that include Gα-gustducin, Gβ3, and Gγ13 and initiate a series of signal transduction cascades involving activation of phospholipase C-β2 (PLCB2), production of inositol-1,4,5-triophosphate (IP3), and IP3-dependent Ca2+ release from the endoplasmic reticulum (ER) via the IP3 receptor (IP3R).
 The increased intracellular [Ca2+]i then activates the transient receptor potential cation channel subfamily M member 4 and 5 (TRPM4/5) in the basolateral plasma membrane, leading to membrane depolarization that triggers Na+ action potential firing, and depolarization-induced release of ATP.
-In turn, ATP acts as the primary neurotransmitter stimulating purinergic receptors 2 and 3 (P2X2 and P2X3) on afferent cranial nerves whose activation triggers an action potential that subsequently activates the gustatory cortex in the brain (McLaughlin et al., 1992; Wong et al., 1996; Margolskee, 2002). α-gustducin is a distinct G protein selectively expressed in ∼30% of type II TRCs and shares 80% identity with retinal protein α-transducin (McLaughlin et al., 1992) and is a key contributor to signal transduction for sweet and bitter taste receptors (McLaughlin et al., 1992; Wong et al., 1996; Margolskee, 2002).
+In turn, ATP acts as the primary neurotransmitter, stimulating purinergic receptors 2 and 3 (P2X2 and P2X3) on afferent cranial nerves, whose activation triggers an action potential that subsequently activates the gustatory cortex in the brain. α-gustducin is a distinct G protein selectively expressed in ∼30% of type II TRCs and shares 80% identity with retinal protein α-transducin and is a key contributor to signal transduction for sweet and bitter taste receptors.

 An important aspect of taste transduction is how ATP signaling is conducted.
-Recent studies have discovered that calcium homeostasis modulators 1 and 3 (CALHM1/3) are enriched in type II TRCs where they interact and form a functional complex.
-Their genetic deletion abolishes responses to sweet, bitter, and umami tastes, supporting the requirement of the CALHM1/3 complex as an ATP release channel for the GPCRs mediated tastes (Taruno et al., 2013; Ma et al., 2018).
+Recent studies have discovered that calcium homeostasis modulators 1 and 3 (CALHM1/3) are enriched in type II TRCs, where they interact and form a functional complex.
+Their genetic deletion abolishes responses to sweet, bitter, and umami tastes, supporting the requirement of the CALHM1/3 complex as an ATP release channel for the GPCR-mediated tastes.

 Type 1 Taste G Protein-Coupled Receptors (Sweet and Umami)

-The type 1 taste receptors (TAS1Rs) belong to the class C GPCRs, which possess a large N-terminal extracellular domain (ECD) fused to the heptahelical seven transmembrane domain (TMD).
-The ECD is further divided into two ligand-binding domains (LBD1 and LBD2), having a bi-lobed structure called a Venus flytrap domain (VFT) due to its resemblance to this shape (Hoon et al., 1999).
-Except for GABAB receptors, a cysteine-rich domain (CRD) connects the VFT to the TMD (Leach and Gregory, 2017).
+Type 1 taste receptors (TAS1Rs) belong to the class C GPCRs, which possess a large N-terminal extracellular domain (ECD) fused to the heptahelical seven transmembrane domain (TMD).
+The ECD is further divided into two ligand-binding domains (LBD1 and LBD2), having a bilobed structure called a Venus flytrap domain (VFT) due to its resemblance to this shape.
+Except for GABAB receptors, a cysteine-rich domain (CRD) connects the VFT to the TMD.

-In contrast to other receptors from this class C of GPCRs, such as the metabotropic glutamate receptor (mGluR) or γ-aminobutyric acid type B receptors (GABABRs) which function as homo- or heterodimers, respectively (Jones et al., 1998; Kaupmann et al., 1998; White et al., 1998; Kunishima et al., 2000), the TAS1Rs function as obligatory heterodimers.
+In contrast to other receptors from this class C of GPCRs, such as the metabotropic glutamate receptor (mGluR) or γ-aminobutyric acid type B receptors (GABABRs) which function as homo- or heterodimers, respectively, the TAS1Rs function as obligatory heterodimers.
 The distinct expression pattern of TAS1R1 and TAS1R2 in different subsets of murine cells led to the idea that they could detect two different taste profiles.
-However, following the discovery of the TAS1R3 subtype, it was clear that when TAS1R1 heterodimerizes with TAS1R2, the receptor detects sweet taste substances (Nelson et al., 2001; Ohkuri et al., 2009; Kim et al., 2017).
-On the other hand, if heterodimerized with TAS1R3 (TAS1R1/TAS1R3), it is responsible for umami or amino acid taste detection (Li et al., 2002; Nelson et al., 2002).
-Please refer to figure 4A for the basic structure of sweet and umami receptors.
+However, following the discovery of the TAS1R3 subtype, it was clear that when TAS1R1 heterodimerizes with TAS1R2, the receptor detects sweet taste substances.
+On the other hand, if heterodimerized with TAS1R3 (TAS1R1/TAS1R3), it is responsible for umami or amino acid taste detection.
+Please refer to Figure \(\PageIndex{4A}\) for the basic structure of sweet and umami receptors.

 The gray is the predicted transmembrane helices.
 The cyan is the intracellular domain.
 The blue is the extracellular domain.
 The predicted model of the structure has high confidence except for the yellow/orange at the distal end of the extracellular domain.
 Key residues in the ligand binding domain are shown as sticks, CPK colors, and labeled.